• Skip to primary navigation

 Jump to Recipe Print Recipe

 Toyomansi sauce is a classic Filippino dipping sauce (also known as sawsawan), often used for siomai or as a marinade for chicken, fish, pork adobo and even beef, that is deliciously tangy but ever so easy to make.
-You only need 3-4 main ingredients, and 5 minutes!
+You only need 3-4 main ingredients, and 5 minutes to have this world cuisine favorite on your dinner table!

 A bowl of garlic and chilli mixed with calamansi lime and soy sauce .